Generic name: sulfanilamide vaginal (SUL fa NIL a mide)

 an allergy to sulfa drugs.

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether sulfanilamide vaginal will harm an unborn baby.
 Tell your doctor if you are pregnant.
 It may not be safe to use an applicator for vaginal medicine if you are more than 7 months pregnant.

 Sulfanilamide vaginal can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.